up9inc/mockintosh/docs/Management.md

 report currently active tag, doing `POST /tag` will set one.
 For `POST`, just place desired name of the tag into raw request body.
 Empty tag set means "no active tag".
 Alternatively you can use the `current` query parameter instead of the raw request body like: `POST /tag?current=tagname` to set the active tag.

+The payload for `POST /tag` management endpoint can be a list of tags that's comma-separated like: `POST /tag?current=tagname1,tagname2`